-All courses are at the upper division level, and are three units each as indicated in parenthesis.
-Students should take into consideration that some CLM courses are offered both semesters while some are offered only in the fall Semester 1, or in the spring Semester 2.
-Moreover, CSU IP does not control scheduling and thus course offerings may change from year to year.
-Similarly, some courses listed might be offered at the same day and time slot as others or in a time slot not suited to a student's schedule.
+All courses are at the upper division level and are three units each as indicated in parenthesis.
+CLM course offerings vary each semester and from year to year, and therefore, courses may not be offered each semester or year.
+Some courses listed might be offered at the same day and time slot as others or in a time slot not suited to a student's schedule.
 In rare cases, heavy demand for a particular course might mean that space is limited and thus enrollment in that course may not be possible.
 For these reasons, it is important for students to build some flexibility into their academic planning.
-It is therefore advised that students seek multiple course equivalencies, wherever possible, for courses on their home campus, especially with respect to electives and GE courses for which there will usually be several options.
+It is therefore advised that students obtain approvals from their advisors for multiple courses, wherever possible, to fulfill degree requirements especially with respect to electives and GE courses for which there will usually be several options.

 The goal of each student should be to maximize their progress to graduation while in Spain and this is best achieved by a careful consideration of the CLM course descriptions and their alignment with the course descriptions on their home campus.
-Preparing a grid of potential equivalencies with the respective course titles and descriptions of each will help advisors approve appropriate CLM courses for home campus courses and make the filling out of the required Academic Advisement Form easier.
-It is important to remember that some courses offered in CLCE are not offered in CEH and so when seeking advising, students who expect to score at least a CLM-6 Advanced should seek approval from home campus advisors for courses listed in the CEH list only, while those likely to score lower should seek approval for courses from both lists - if in doubt, students should get options from both lists approved and included on their academic planning/advisement form.
+Preparing a grid of potential equivalencies with the respective course titles and descriptions of each will help advisors approve appropriate CLM courses for home campus courses and make filling out of the required Academic Planning Form easier.
+It is important to remember that some courses offered in CLCE are not offered in CEH and so when seeking advising, students who expect to score at least a CLM-6 Advanced should seek approval from home campus advisors for courses listed in the CEH list only, while those likely to score lower should seek approval for courses from both lists.
+If in doubt, students should get options from both lists approved and included on their academic planning/advisement form.